SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/code/+vidrio/+sync/readme.md

 ```

 ### Three
+The clocks are drifting!
-Clearly we need a shared clock between the boards.
+Clearly we need a *shared clock* between the boards.
-Each class is set up such that the AI task uses the AO clock.
+Each class is set up such that the AI task on that device uses the AO clock of the same device.
 So all we need to do is have the AO clock of the DAQ in one class use the AO clock of the DAQ in the other class.

-Ensure the stopAcquisition methods have been run.

-If your cards are in a PXI chassis or linked by an RTSI cable then just do:
+If your cards are in a PXI chassis or linked by an RTSI cable then you simply tell DAQmx that one device should use the other's clock:

 ```
+% Ensure the stopAcquisition methods have been run.
 >> B.hAOTask.cfgSampClkTiming(B.sampleRate,'DAQmx_Val_ContSamps', size(B.waveform,1), ['/',R.DAQdevice,'/ao/SampleClock'])
 >> B.startAcquisition;R.startAcquisition;
 ```

 Then trigger.
 Easy: no more phase delay!

+In other situations (e.g. mixed PCI, PXI, or USB; or even devices on different PCs) you will need to [export the clock](http://digital.ni.com/public.nsf/allkb/3A7F1402B2A1CE7686256E93007E66C0).
+So look at the device routes and find on which PFI ports the AO sample clock can be is broadcast then we can use [DAQmxExportSignal](http://zone.ni.com/reference/en-XX/help/370471AE-01/daqmxcfunc/daqmxexportsignal/).